abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 - Task 03: Onboard Kubernetes Cluster to Azure Arc.
 - Task 04: Verify if the Kubernetes cluster is connected to Azure Arc.
 - Task 05: Create a policy assignment to identify compliant/non-compliant resources.
-- Task 06: Monitor Arc Enabled machines with Azure Monitor.
+- Task 06: Monitor Arc-enabled machines with Azure Monitor.

 ## Task 1: Getting Started with Hyper-V Infrastructure